onionshare/onionshare/BUILD.md

 Before making a release, all of these should be complete:

 * `share/version.txt` should have the correct version
+* `install/org.onionshare.OnionShare.appdata.xml` should have the correct version
-* `install/onionshare.nsi` should have the correct version, for the Windows installer
+* `install/onionshare.nsi` should have the correct version
 * `CHANGELOG.md` should be updated to include a list of all major changes since the last release
 * There must be a PGP-signed git tag for the version, e.g. for OnionShare 2.1, the tag must be `v2.1`